-A couple months later, my soreness had faded away to almost nothing.
-Not only could I sit down in a chair without everyone in the room grimacing, I could even hold myself upright in it.
+A couple of months later, my soreness faded away to almost nothing.
+I could sit down in a chair without everyone in the room grimacing.
+I could even hold myself upright in it.
 I started to feel less like a burning puddle of oil, more like a human being.
 It was awful.

 - What’s the link between muscle soreness and muscle growth?

 - Should you work out if you still feel sore from the last workout?

 - Can muscle soreness interfere with muscle growth?

 - What can you do to reduce muscle soreness?